aditisingh016/SCT_CS_4/README.md

 # SCT_CS_4
-🔑 Keylogger (Educational Project)

-This project is a simple keyboard event logger built with Python.
+🔐 Basic Keylogger

+A simple keylogger that records and logs keyboard inputs.
+This project focuses on capturing keystrokes and saving them to a local file for educational and testing purposes.

+🧠 Task Description

-It captures keystrokes on your system and saves them to a file.
+Create a basic keylogger program that records and logs keystrokes.
+Focus on logging the keys pressed and saving them to a file.

-⚠️ Disclaimer:
-This project is for educational purposes only as part of a cybersecurity internship task.
-Do not use it on anyone else’s device without their knowledge and consent.

-📌 Features
+📂 Features

-Records all keystrokes (alphabets, numbers, symbols).

-Logs special keys (Enter, Space, Shift, etc.) with tags.
+Captures and logs keystrokes in real-time

-Saves data to key_log.txt.
+Saves the keystrokes to a local text file

-Stops logging when ESC key is pressed.

-🛠️ Requirements

-Python 3.8+ (tested on Python 3.13)
+Lightweight and easy to run

+Simple and readable Python code

+🚀 Getting Started
+✅ Prerequisites

+Python 3.x

-pynput library
+pynput library (for capturing keyboard events)

-Install dependencies:
+Install the required library:

 pip install pynput

+Keystrokes will be logged in a file named log.txt in the same directory.

+🙌 Acknowledgements

+pynput – Python library for controlling and monitoring input devices

 📂 Project Structure
 KeyLoggerProject/